2015 Copa Libertadores: Finals

 The finals were played on a home-and-away two-legged basis.
 If tied on aggregate, the away goals rule would not be used, and 30 minutes of extra time would be played.
 If still tied after extra time, the penalty shoot-out would be used to determine the winner.

-Since UANL are not a South American club, by rule they had to host the first leg regardless of seeding.
+Since Tigres UANL are not a South American club, by rule they had to host the first leg regardless of seeding.